leductoan3082004/thesis/TOPOLOGY_IMPLEMENTATION.md

 **Clique-level edges**:

 - `ring_star` (default): ensure ring connectivity, then select the largest clique (ties → lowest index) as the central hub and connect it to every other clique, forming a star overlay on the ring.
+Each designated hub node is wired directly to every outer clique so all data paths are one hop.
 - `ring_star_extra`: optional integer (`ring_star_extra`) adds that many additional pseudo-random edges per clique (beyond the ring + star).
-This densifies the overlay so the three designated bridge nodes in the hub can maintain high degree without starving other cliques of redundancy.
+This densifies the overlay so the hub nodes can maintain high degree without starving other cliques of redundancy.
-- `RING_STAR_BRIDGE_NODES` (env var, default `3`): controls how many hub members become “central” bridge nodes.
+- `RING_STAR_BRIDGE_NODES` (env var, default `2`): controls how many hub members become “central” bridge nodes.
 These nodes handle inter-clique edges for the ring-star hub.
 - `small_world`: after the base ring, add offsets `2^k` for `k = 0..small_world_c-1`, connecting clique `i` to `(i + offset) mod L`.
 - Other modes keep the existing behavior: `ring` (ring only), `fractal` (ring + stride jump), `fully_connected` (clique-complete graph).